This article will explain the 8 Practical Techniques to Keep the Mind in Tune for Testing.

 You can achieve success only if you can manage things better.
 Learn and observe from your managers – how they manage resources, clients, projects, timeline, and other hurdles.

-To manage something you need not to be a manager.
+To manage something, you need not be a manager.
 Start from your work and time.
-Try to help others and take help when required.
-The management skill will grow with constant practice but will surely take out the best from you.
+Try to help others and accept help when required.
+The management skill will grow with constant practice and will surely make the best out of you.

-I am stopping here as I think I have covered the points to practice out daily.
-I am not interested in mentioning points about sharing/upgrading knowledge or discussing different topics because I think everyone of us is doing it as part of our work.
+I am stopping here as I think I have covered the points for daily practice.
+I am not interested in mentioning points on sharing/upgrading knowledge or discussing different topics because I think every one of us is doing it as a part of our work.

 Finally, try to be an exploratory tester and you will be able to fit in all the other categories.

 About the Author: Bhumika Mehta is a project lead, carrying 7 years of software testing experience.
-She is totally in to testing and loves to test everything exists.
-She appreciates good ideas and innovations and risk too.
-And of course hates monotonic work, people and environment.
+She is totally into testing and loves to test everything that exists.
+She appreciates good ideas, innovations, and risk.
+Of course, she hates monotonic work, people and the environment.

 Happy Testing, and as usual, suggestions and views are welcome.